mbKaleb/Skywrithin/README.md

 • JavaScript, **TypeScript**, Solidity, Ruby

-• React.js, Nextjs, gql, Tailwind
+• React.js, Nextjs, gql + Apollo Client, TailwindCSS, ChakraUI

 • Postgresql and Active Record, Ruby On Rails

 ### 📅 Today 📅

-  Staying flexable and working with the talented engineers @mint-ed to bring blockchain functionality to more people and communities.
+  Staying flexable and working with the skilled engineers @mint-ed to bring blockchain functionality to more people and communities.